-If you are like me, then you hate having to manually thread the needle.
-Mechanical machines require the user to manually thread the needle.
+If you are like me, then you hate having to thread the needle manually as you do with mechanical machines.
 Some computerized sewing machines come with automatic needle threader which does all the work for you.
 Hooks automatically catch and pass the thread through the eye of the needle.
 This saves you time, avoids finger pricks and strain on your eyes.

 How Mechanical and Computerized Sewing Machines sew